Alaska Hunter Education Course

 The hunter education certification is valid in any state where hunter education is required to purchase a license.
 Hunter education classes are taught by dedicated volunteer instructors who commit valuable time and expertise to providing instruction to over 2,000 Alaskans of all ages each year.
 The next time you have a safe and enjoyable hunting experience be sure to thank a volunteer.

 Hunters wishing to hunt in a weapons restricted area must successfully complete a course for the weapon with which they will be hunting.
-Certain bowhunter, crossbow, muzzleloader, and shotgun hunts also require the hunter to be in possession of a hunter education certification too.
-See the Alaska regulations for weapons restricted hunt information.
+Certain bowhunter, crossbow, muzzleloader, and shotgun hunts also require the hunter to be in possession of a hunter education certification as well.
+Please refer to the current Alaska Hunting Regulations for weapons restricted hunt information.
 Weapons specific certification courses (crossbow, bowhunter, muzzleloader) DO NOT satisfy the hunter education certification requirement, and hunter education DOES NOT satisfy the weapons specific certification requirement.

 ALASKA HUNTER EDUCATION COURSE OPTIONS: